Five minutes with a Communications Director, Paula Keve: How to adapt from Dow Jones to a start-up environment

-Paula Keve has worked in various marketing and communication roles for the past 15 years in a variety of sectors, including large businesses such as the BBC, Bloomberg, BNP Paribas, Dow Jones and The Wall Street Journal where she served as Chief Communications Officer.
+Paula Keve has worked in various marketing and communications roles for the past 15 years in a variety of sectors, including large businesses such as the BBC, Bloomberg, BNP Paribas, Dow Jones, and The Wall Street Journal, where she served as Chief Communications Officer.

 After many years in large corporations and taking time out to have her third child, she has made her transition to start-ups; joining Student.com and currently Head of Communications at Catapult Sports, an Australian based start-up in the sports tech space, serving over 1500 of the world's elite teams with technology that improves performance.

 VMAGROUP’s Melissa Pierson explores how Paula has adapted her communications expertise from Dow Jones to a start-up environment.

 I run the communications function at Catapult Sports, overseeing the media, social and content for the entirety of the product suite.
 I'm particularly involved in their overall marketing and communications efforts to launch a consumer product, which is a big focus and opportunity for the company.
 Catapult has grown from 125 people to 300 in the last year alone so both the growth and pace is fast.

 What was the scope of your previous roles in large businesses and how does it compare to your experience at start-ups?

 In my role at Dow Jones, for example, I looked after media relations, CSR and internal communications.
 The issues management stuff was meaty, with some complex and fascinating conundrums to get your head around that can take up a lot of time.
 I found the scale at which we could roll out internal communications initiatives really rewarding because there's so much impact you can have at large organisations such as Bloomberg or Dow Jones.
 On the flip-side I've really enjoyed experimenting with the more digital and social aspects of communications in a start-up environment.
 You have to work harder and be smarter about being heard, but there's everything to play for and no legacy to work through, which can be liberating.